chef/chef-web-docs/content/api_chef_server.md

 -   Either `external_authentication_uid` or `password` are required to be present and have a value.
--   During the POST, the `public_key` value will be broken out and resubmitted to the keys portion of the API in the latest Chef Server versions.
+-   During the POST, the `public_key` value will be broken out and resubmitted to the keys portion of the API in the latest Chef Infra Server versions.

 **Response**